michaelkourlas/voipms-sms-client/README.md

 ## License ##

-VoIP.ms SMS is licensed under the MIT license.
+VoIP.ms SMS is licensed under the Apache License 2.0.
 Please see the LICENSE.md file for more information.